 For many trainees, reframing thoughts around their assessment results can make a big difference.

 Using cognitive behaviour therapy (CBT) techniques can be very useful in helping to change irrational, negative, or faulty thoughts and thinking patterns.

 CBT is based on the idea that the way we think about situations can affect the way we feel and behave.
 For example, if you interpret a situation negatively, you might experience negative emotions as a result.
 Those feelings then lead you to behave in a certain way.
-The diagram below shows how this behavior cycle works.
-Thoughts create feelings, which lead to behaviors, which then reinforce your thoughts.
+The diagram below shows how this behaviour cycle works.
+Thoughts create feelings, which lead to behaviours, which then reinforce your thoughts.